Gokarnanatheshwara Temple

 The Gokarnanatheshwara Temple, otherwise known as Kudroli Sri Gokarnanatha Kshetra, is in the Kudroli area of Mangalore in Karnataka, India.
 It was consecrated by Narayana Guru.
 It is dedicated to Gokarnanatha, a form of Lord Shiva.
 This temple was built in 1912 by Adhyaksha HoigeBazar Koragappa.

 This temple is now accepted as "Aadi" by the Billava community.

 The temple is 2 km from the centre of Mangalore city.
 The temple has Gopuram (tower like structure) decorated with murals of various gods and goddesses.
 Murals depict scenes from Hindu epics and legends.

 History

 Origin

+The Billavas are Aboriginals/ Natives of the Western Ghats and the Western Coast of Karnataka.
+This civilization was so advanced that they had developed their own language (mother tongue/ dialect) to communicate called TULU.

+They even had their own martial art centres called GARADIs.
+They had their own spiritual practise called KOLA.